Spirulina Benefits: The Best Nutrition Supplements for Runners

 But don’t get it twisted though.
-Eventhough the amount of protein in Spirulina is high, there are cheaper and richer sources of protein out there.
-In case you don’t mind eating animal products, you should consider chicken, eggs or white youghurt.
+Even though the amount of protein in Spirulina is high, there are cheaper and richer sources of protein out there.
+In case you don’t mind eating animal products, you should consider chicken, eggs or white yogurt.
 You should definitely not think of Spirulina as your main source of daily protein.
-Otherwise you would really need to eat a lot of it.
+Otherwise, you would really need to eat a lot of it.

 Iron and zinc